paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (2) A replacement project under this subsection may be carried out only after the end of the 7-day period beginning on the date on which a copy of the notification described in paragraph (1) is provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).

-(3) The maximum aggregate amount that the Secretary concerned may obligate from appropriations available for operation and maintenance in any fiscal year for replacement projects under the authority of this subsection is $100,000,000.
+(3) The maximum aggregate amount that the Secretary concerned may obligate from appropriations available for operation and maintenance in any fiscal year for replacement projects under the authority of this subsection is $300,000,000.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (c)(3).
+Pub.
+L. 119–60 substituted “$300,000,000” for “$100,000,000”.

 2019—Subsec. (c)(3).
 Pub.
 L. 116–92 substituted “$100,000,000” for “$50,000,000”.

 2017—Subsec. (b).
 Pub.
 L. 115–91, § 2805(b), substituted “under subsection (a)” for “under this section”.